sferik/twitter-ruby/README.md

   </tbody>
 </table>

-In the examples above, *n* is dependent on the number of people the authenticated user follows on Twitter (divided by 20, the number of friends you can fetch per request).
-So, if the user followers 85 people, calling `Twitter.friends.take(20)` would make 6 HTTP requests in version 4.
+In the examples above, *n* varies with the number of people the authenticated user follows on Twitter.
+This resource returns up to 20 friends per HTTP GET, so if the authenticated user follows 200 people, calling `Twitter.friends.take(20)` would make 11 HTTP requests in version 4.
 In version 5, it makes just 1 HTTP request.
 Keep in mind, eliminating a single HTTP request to the Twitter API will reduce the latency of your application by [about 500 ms][status].

 [status]: https://dev.twitter.com/status

-The last example might seem contrived ("Why would I need to call `Twitter.friends.take(20)` twice?") but it applies to any [`Enumerable`][enumerable] method you might call on a cursor, including:
+The last example might seem contrived ("Why would I call `Twitter.friends.take(20)` twice?") but it applies to any [`Enumerable`][enumerable] method you might call on a cursor, including:
 `#all?`, `#collect`, `#count`, `#each`, `#inject`, `#max`, `#min`, `#reject`, `#reverse_each`, `#select`, `#sort`, `#sort_by`, and `#to_a`.
 In version 4, each time you called one of those methods, it would perform *n+1* HTTP requests.
-In version 5, it will only perform those HTTP requests the first time one of those methods is called.
+In version 5, it only performs those HTTP requests the first time any one of those methods is called.
 Each subsequent call fetches data from a [cache][].